City Vocational Public School

 City Vocational Public School is an English-medium, private, senior secondary school in Meerut Cantonment, India.
 It is co-educational non-boarding school affiliated to the Central Board of Secondary Education (CBSE).

 History

 Late Shri Chandra Sen Agarwal, retired Joint Director of Education U.P. and Ex-Secretary, Board of High and Intermediate Education, U.P.
 Allahabad, laid the foundation of this institution in the year 1990.
-The school initially stated functioning from the campus of today's Meerut Institute of Engineering and Technology.
+He was the director of the school at the start.